lbo462/course-notes/arm/arm.md

 > The circle is complete ✔️.

+## A bit more details about SMS

+What if the recipient has his phone off ?

+There exists a SMS center, connected to the out gateway which holds your SMS for a certain amount of time which depends on the country laws.

+Two protocols are in play : **CP** (*Connection Protocol*) and **RP** (*Relay Protocol*).

 # Service network, beyond the SMS

 Your SMS went though a lot of devices before reaching your recipient.
 But for you, it was only few seconds before your friend received it.